How to Apply

-The Interdisciplinary Studies major provides an alternative to the existing majors available at Plymouth and a unique opportunity to construct a university major that meets students’ intellectual interests and career objectives.
+The Interdisciplinary Studies major provides an alternative to the existing majors available at Plymouth and a unique opportunity to construct a program that meets students’ intellectual interests and career objectives.
 The Interdisciplinary Studies major provides flexibility by encouraging students to select courses from a variety of academic disciplines and lets students design their own education in consultation with a team of advisors.
 The areas of study open to students are limited only by interest, imagination, and energy.
 If you are interested in Interdisciplinary Studies, reach out to us today for an informational meeting: email@example.com!

 **The foreign language requirement for all BA degrees calls for 0-6 credits: one year of one language (6 credits); or one 3000/4000 level world language course (3 credits); or being a native speaker of a language other than English (zero credit).
 American Sign Language I and II fulfill this requirement; however, American Sign Language does not satisfy the Global Awareness Connection.